-Businesses and organizations in highly regulated industries, such as healthcare, finance, or legal, must meet strict standards when using cloud computing.
-Cloud providers have established multi-layered security strategies that not only meet these mandates but also allow customers to opt into regulatory compliance requirements like HIPAA, PCI, Soc2 Type 2, ITAR, and more at a lower cost than commissioning the audits themselves.
+Businesses and organizations in highly regulated industries, such as healthcare, finance, or legal, must meet strict compliance standards when using cloud computing.
+Cloud service providers have established multi-layered security strategies that not only meet these mandates but also allow customers to opt into regulatory compliance requirements like HIPAA, PCI, Soc2 Type 2, ITAR, and more at a lower cost than commissioning the audits themselves.

 7. You Have Lots of Options When It Comes to Your Cloud Platform

-Businesses that are unfamiliar with cloud computing might be tempted to think that they have two basic options to choose from: cloud and not cloud, with limited control over what you get with the “cloud” option.
+Businesses that are unfamiliar with cloud computing might be tempted to think that they have two basic options to choose from: cloud and “not cloud,” with limited control over what you get with the cloud option.
 But there are many levels of cloud computing available to choose from, based on the needs of your business.

 At a high level, the basic cloud platform options include:

-- Public cloud: All cloud resources and cloud storage are owned and operated by a third-party provider (Amazon, Microsoft, Google, etc.) Although you might be worried about sharing server space with other companies, in practice public clouds tend to be highly secure and reliable due to the large network of servers and disaster recovery measures in place.
+Public cloud.
+All cloud resources and cloud storage are owned and operated by a third-party provider (Amazon, Microsoft, Google, etc.).
+Although you might be worried about sharing server space with other companies, public clouds tend to be highly secure and reliable in practice due to the large network of servers and disaster recovery measures in place.

-- Hybrid cloud: This approach uses the public cloud for certain workloads while using private cloud or on-premises infrastructure for more.
+Hybrid cloud.
+This approach uses the public cloud for certain workloads, while using private cloud or on-premises infrastructure for more.

-On top of that, you can break the public cloud down further based on how you want to divide up the responsibilities between your company and the cloud provider.
+On top of that, you can break the public cloud down further based on how you want to divide up the responsibilities between your company and the cloud provider:

-- Infrastructure as a service (IaaS): You provide the operating system, applications, software (and the data it runs on), while the cloud provider is responsible for the hardware (servers and data storage, networking, virtualization, etc.).
+Infrastructure as a service (IaaS).
+You provide the operating system, applications, software (and the data it runs on), while the cloud provider is responsible for the hardware (servers and data storage, networking, virtualization, etc.).
 In other words, you rent the servers and storage space, but bring just about everything else yourself.

-- Platform as a service (PaaS): In addition to the infrastructure, the cloud provider also supplies a software development platform.
+Platform as a service (PaaS).
+In addition to the infrastructure, the cloud provider also supplies a software development platform.

-- Software as a service (SaaS): In addition to everything above, the cloud provider also supplies the data and applications.
+Software as a service (SaaS).
+In addition to everything above, the cloud provider also supplies the data and applications.
 (For example, you don’t need to provide your own word processor application, because you use Google Docs.)